NHL '94

-NHL '94 is an ice hockey game by EA Sports for the Sega Genesis, Super NES, and Sega CD, as well as the first release for the PC (DOS), simply titled NHL Hockey, without the "'94" in the title.
-The third game in the NHL series media franchise, it was released in September 1993 for the Sega Genesis and November 1993 for the Super Nintendo.
-The game was the first in the series to be officially licensed by both the National Hockey League (NHL) and the NHL Players' Association (NHLPA).
-NHL '94 launched to critical acclaim, and it has since been referred to as one of the greatest sports video games of all time.
+NHL '94 is an ice hockey game by EA Sports released for the Genesis, Super NES. and MS-DOS in 1993, then the Sega CD in 1994.
+The MS-DOS version is titled NHL Hockey, without the "'94" in the title.
+It is the third game in the NHL series and the first in the series to be officially licensed by both the National Hockey League (NHL) and the NHL Players' Association (NHLPA).
+NHL '94 launched to critical acclaim.
+It is often considered among the greatest sports video games and is widely considered the greatest hockey game of all time.